Harper Creek High School

-Harper Creek High School is a high school in the Harper Creek School District located just outside the city of Battle Creek, Michigan.
+Harper Creek High School is a high school in the Harper Creek Community Schools located just outside the city of Battle Creek, Michigan.
 In 2005, Harper Creek opened a new high school, which includes computer labs, electronic lockers (removed 2017), overhead projectors in all rooms, a gymnasium with three basketball courts, an 850-seat auditorium and an eight-lane swimming pool, as well as a bowling alley in the basement.